munger1985/OCI-Auto-Scripts/README.md

 # Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
+The repo is maintained by Oracle China SEHub Solutions employees, but not related with Oracle offical obligation.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+# Contributing
+You could also contact us by mail,  63472696@qq.com